Fifteen months ago, we launched Nextdoor, the first private social network for the neighborhood.

 This next generation of our website is inspired by your stories and feedback.
 We’ve worked tirelessly to make it even easier for you to connect and communicate with your neighbors about the things that matter.

 Specifically, Nextdoor 2.0 includes:

 Safety is a critical concern for all neighborhoods.
-Stay informed with the dedicated Crime and Safety section of your Nextdoor website.
+Stay informed with the dedicated Safety section of your Nextdoor website.
 Use Urgent Alerts to immediately notify neighbors of time-sensitive information.
-Neighborhoods in select cities even receive updates from local police and fire departments.
+Neighborhoods in select cities even receive updates from local public agencies.

 The ability to communicate with Nearby Neighborhoods

 Now you can share information with neighbors who live in neighborhoods near you, while still maintaining your privacy.
 Reaching a broader set of neighbors works best if you are looking for recommendations or advice, need help in finding a lost pet, or wish to alert others to criminal activity in the area.

 An improved user experience

 We’ve redesigned Nextdoor from scratch, making it easier to find and share the information you need.
 A new navigation pane organizes content by groups and categories, and a new post box helps you reach the right audience.
 The new design works well whether you access Nextdoor with computer, smartphone or tablet.